lopez-hector/ClassificationHistology/README.md

 ## Classification of 7 tissue types, including tumors
 ___

 Identifying tissue types from histological images is a critical step in pathology.
 Computer vision techniques enable rapid and automatic classification of tissue types.
-This repo contains saved weights for CV model(s) and scripts for the inference and classification of histology images from the following tissues: tumor epithelium (tumor), immune cells (lympho), mucosal glands (mucosa), simple stroma (stroma), complex stroma (complex), and adipose.
+This repo contains details on CV model(s) and notebooks for the inference and classification of histology images from the following tissues: tumor epithelium (tumor), immune cells (lympho), mucosal glands (mucosa), simple stroma (stroma), complex stroma (complex), and adipose.

 kaggle notebooks with exploratory data preparation, model training, and analysis: [here](https://www.kaggle.com/code/hectorlopezhernandez/colorectalhistologymodel) and [here](https://www.kaggle.com/code/hectorlopezhernandez/analysis-colorectaldata)